 Save on top Sydney attractions

-Consider an Australia Multi-City Flexi Attractions Pass for your visit.
+Consider purchasing a Sydney Flexi Attractions Pass for your visit.
 You’ll save up to 40% on many of the top attractions and things to do listed in this Sydney travel guide.
-Choose from five, seven or ten attraction passes.
+Choose from three or five attraction passes.
 Passes are valid for three months from the date of issue.

 Planning a visit to Sydney’s fabulous Luna Park?
-Pre-purchase your unlimited rides passes and sail in through the gates without having to queue.
+Pre-purchase your unlimited rides pass and jump the entry queue.

 Sydney has a thriving arts and cultural scene that rivals the best in the world.